Jon Husted: Lieutenant Governor of Ohio (2019–2025)

 Husted ran in the Republican primary to succeed John Kasich as governor of Ohio.
-Midway through the primary, he announced that he was dropping out of the race to run on a combined ticket with Mike DeWine.
+In November 2017, he ended his campaign and became Mike DeWine's running mate.
 After winning, DeWine announced that Husted would lead the newly created InnovateOhio.

-In January 2021, Senator Rob Portman announced that he would not seek reelection, and Husted's name was floated as a possible replacement.
-After 48 hours, Husted issued a statement that he would not be seeking higher office.
+In January 2021, Senator Rob Portman announced that he would not seek reelection, and Husted was considered a potential candidate.
+He later said he would not seek the seat.

-In July 2024, Husted nominated Senator JD Vance to be the Republican nominee for vice president of the United States at the 2024 Republican National Convention.
+In July 2024, Husted nominated Senator JD Vance for vice president at the 2024 Republican National Convention.

+Ohio FirstEnergy bribery case

+In March 2026, Husted testified for the defense in the criminal trial of former FirstEnergy executives Chuck Jones and Michael Dowling related to the Ohio FirstEnergy bribery scandal, the largest corruption case in Ohio history.
+Testifying remotely, Husted said he was present at a dinner meeting in 2018 with then governor-elect DeWine and two FirstEnergy executives who were later indicted in a $60 million bribery scheme to pass House Bill 6, which provided $500 million in state bailout funds for nuclear and coal power plants.

+In 2017, FirstEnergy had donated $1 million earmarked "Husted campaign" to Freedom Frontier, a 501(c)(4) nonprofit organization that does not disclose its donors.
+A Husted spokesperson said that the campaign had not received the donation.

+The FirstEnergy scandal led to a 20-year sentence for former Ohio House of Representatives speaker Larry Householder and charges for three others involved in bribery in 2021.
+Husted's 2026 testimony was part of a related trial of FirstEnergy executives that resulted in a mistrial in March 2026 and is scheduled for retrial in September 2026.

-U.S. Senate
+U.S. Senate (2025–present)

 Appointment

-On January 17, 2025, Governor Mike DeWine announced his appointment of Husted to the U.S. Senate seat vacated by JD Vance, following his resignation to serve as vice president of the United States.
+On January 17, 2025, Governor DeWine announced his appointment of Husted to the U.S. Senate seat vacated by JD Vance following his resignation to serve as vice president of the United States.
 Husted had originally declined the potential appointment and intended to run for governor in 2026.

+2026 special election

+Husted is running in the November 2026 special election to serve the remainder of Vance's U.S. Senate term.